hznupeter/esp-rgb-led-matrix/README.md

 For changing whats displayed, go to its web interface.
 Use the same credentials than for the captive portal in variant 1.
 In the "Display" page you can change it according to your needs.

 # User Interface
 * Pixelix can be controlled with buttons.
-Most of the development are supported with just one user button.
+Most of the development boards are supported with just one user button.
   * One button control:
     * 1 short pulse: Activates the next slot.
     * 2 short pulses: Activates the previous slot.
     * 3 short pulses: Activates next fade effect.
     * 4 short pulses: IP address is shown.
-    * 5 short pulses: Switch device off.
+    * 5 short pulses: Toggle display power on/off.
     * Long pressed: Increases the display brightness until maximum and then decreases until minimum.
 After that it will again increases it and so on.
   * Two button control (LILYGO&reg; T-Display ESP32-S3):
     * Left button:
       * 1 short pulses: Activates the previous slot.
-      * 2 short pulses: Switch device off.
+      * 2 short pulses: Toggle display power on/off.
       * Long pressed: Decreases the display brightness until minimum.
     * Right button
       * 1 short pulse: Activates the next slot.